Updated on August 30th, 2022 by Bob Ciura

 3M has more than 50 technology platforms and a team of scientists dedicated to creating innovation.
 Innovation has made it possible for 3M to obtain over 100,000 patents throughout its history, which keeps many potential competitors at arm’s length.
 3M continues to invest heavily in research and development and aims to spend around 6% of annual sales on R&D.

 3M is a Dividend King and has raised its dividend for 64 years straight.
 In the last ten years, its dividend has grown at a compound annual rate of nearly 10%.
-3M pays an annual dividend of $5.96, and at the current share price, has a high yield of 4.6%.
-Based on our current earnings estimate, 3M sports a payout ratio of roughly 54%, which is quite safe.
+3M pays an annual dividend of $5.96, and at the current share price, has a strong yield of 4.7%.
+Based on our current earnings estimate, 3M boasts a payout ratio of roughly 56%, which is quite safe.
 Furthermore, we expect the payout ratio to come down in future years.

 This best dividend stock selection is from Josh Arnold.

-Innovative Industrial Properties, Inc. (IIPR) is the only publicly-traded REIT that specializes in serving the burgeoning cannabis industry in the US.
+Innovative Industrial Properties is the only publicly-traded REIT that specializes in serving the burgeoning cannabis industry in the US.
 Given that, the trust has been afforded a massive head start in what is an extremely fragmented industry, and its portfolio is growing quite quickly as a result.

-We expect 18% annual growth in FFO-per-share in the years to come, driven by not only strong revenue growth, but margins as well.
+We expect 15% annual growth in FFO-per-share in the years to come, driven primarily by strong revenue growth, which is attributable to portfolio expansion.

 Source: Investor presentation, page 8

 IIPR’s sale-leaseback model is highly beneficial to tenants because it frees up their capital to invest in their businesses, rather than their real estate.
-IIPR then collects rental revenue off of that, and both sides are better for it.
+IIPR also has a 100% triple-net lease structure in place, so it has no capex, and tenants pay all expenses.

-Not only do we see sizable growth ahead, but IIPR offers a 6.5% dividend yield today, putting it in elite dividend company.
-The trust has raised its dividend more than 10 times since 2017.
+Not only do we see 15% growth ahead, but IIPR offers a 7.3% dividend yield today, putting it in elite company on a yield basis.
+The trust has raised its dividend more than 10 times since 2017, but we note the current level of the dividend is stretched.

-Finally, IIPR trades for under 13 times FFO-per-share for this year, which is well below our estimate of fair value at 18 times.
-With the current price of $108 representing just 71% of fair value, we also see big potential for a valuation tailwind in the years to come.
-That combination of valuation, dividend yield, and FFO growth makes IIPR my top stock pick for this year.
+Finally, IIPR trades for under 13 times FFO-per-share for this year, which is well below our estimate of fair value at 16 times.
+With the current price of $96 representing just 74% of fair value, we also see potential for a meaningful valuation tailwind in the years to come.
+That combination of valuation, dividend yield, and FFO growth makes IIPR my top stock pick for starting a retirement portfolio.

 About this best dividend stock selection’s author: Josh Arnold is an independent equity analyst and a prolific writer on the subject of dividend stocks.
 His work can be seen here on Sure Dividend, as well as other financial sites such as Seeking Alpha.